shawnnguyenmck/shawnnguyenmck.github.io/README.md

 ## *What happens after finishing this course?
 Congrats!
 You're a systems expert now (not).
 Jokes aside, this course is simply a brief intro to the fascinating but complex world of distributed systems.
 Hopefully this course has piqued your curiousity.
-After this course, we'll aim to continue this series once every 2 weeks, where we will actually dive into popular distributed system recipes, tools, and frameworks used in production environments (e.g. Kafka, Consul, Vitess, Apache *insert popular project here*), and understand when to apply these systems to real world applications.
+After this course, we'll aim to continue this series by meeting once every 2 weeks, where we will actually dive into popular distributed system recipes, tools, and frameworks used in production environments (e.g. Kafka, Consul, Vitess, Apache *insert popular project here*), and understand when to apply these systems to real world applications.
 Stay tuned!